WindBreaker1/text-adventure/readme.md

 This game will be similar to [A Dark Room](https://adarkroom.doublespeakgames.com/).

-## How does the system work?
+## Premise

-This is a game about a regular guy in a fantasy world trying to make $$$.
+An idle game about a blob trying to find out the meaning of life.

-He starts by begging on the street, they then improve their job and make more coins.

-After each dialogue, the player will be given two or more choices that they can make.
-Each choice will devolve into another branch of the story.
+## The Game

+Progress:

+- Blob awakens, starts absorbing an element called life.
+- After absorbing 100 life, Blob finds a caveman named Rock.
+Rock can gather food.
+-

+## The Characters

+- Rock the Caveman
+- Bruce the Banker
+- Elsa the Witch

+## The Goal

+The player is trying to get to 1 trillion life, in order to find the meaning of life.

 ## Resources